Sustainability and Better Future Policy for Switchfoot Accounting

 A functioning and fair tax system is a key element of a healthy economic society and vital for government funding.
 It also plays a major role in supporting the environment.

 Switchfoot Accounting commits to paying the right amount of corporation tax and other taxes at the right time and in the right place.
-We will also only work with clients that work to this commitment.
+We will also work only with clients who share this commitment.

 Payment of suppliers